EverybodySurf/SurfHub/README.md

 +database todo:👇

+(try using github copilot to...) fix this bug we found while trying to deploy on Vercel: You cannot have two parallel pages that resolve to the same path.
+Please check /(auth)/confirm/page and /(auth)/confirm/route.
+Refer to the route group docs for more information: https://nextjs.org/docs/app/building-your-application/routing/route-groups

 add a private/dashboard page for users who are signed in.

 Now, you need to configure your Supabase project to redirect users to this new page (/auth/confirm-success) after they click the confirmation link in the email.